 What happens after I submit my discontinuation application?

 Once you submit your application to discontinue your studies, you will be contacted by a Compliance Officer.

 All international students who discontinue their studies will be required to attend an exit interview with a Compliance Officer.
 This can be conducted face-to-face at the Burwood campus or by phone for students at other campuses.

 The purpose for the exit interview is to ensure that you are properly advised about the possible impact of the discontinuation on your student visa and other matters.
 Your discontinuation application will not be finalised until after your exit interview.

 Who can I talk to about my discontinuation?

 If you want to discontinue your studies because you are experiencing academic issues, you should speak to a Student Adviser before making a decision.
 Your Student Adviser may be able to offer options that help to minimise the academic burden you are experiencing.

 If you wish to discontinue your studies because you are experiencing financial difficulty, you should contact a Financial Assistance Officer who can speak to you about the different types of financial assistance available to students at Deakin.
-You may also like to discuss your financial issues with the Fees Office who may be able to offer a payment plan or extension of time to pay your fees.
+You may also like to discuss your financial issues with the Fees Office.

 If you wish to discontinue your studies and transfer to another provider, it is essential that you speak to a Compliance Officer who will advise you about possible impacts on your student visa etc.